zonghongtzh/Equations_in_R/README.md

 - input mathematical function must be in the form of x, ie. f(x)

-- input mathematical function can only have 1 variable
+- maximum of tri-variate function

 seeking suggestion to generalize